11shazam11/Global_assignment/README.md

 # Global Assignment

 ## 🚀 Project Overview
-This project is a user authentication and management system built with React, Redux Toolkit, and Express.js.
+This project is a user authentication and management system built with React, Redux Toolkit.
 It allows users to log in, manage their profiles, and interact with a user list.

 ## 🛠️ Technologies Used
 - **Frontend:** React, Redux Toolkit, Vite, CSS
-- **Backend:** Express.js (if applicable)
 - **State Management:** Redux Toolkit
-- **Authentication:** JWT (if implemented)

 ## 📂 Project Structure
 ```